Jordan Reed: 2013 season

 Reed was selected in the third round, 85th overall pick, by the Washington Redskins in the 2013 NFL draft.
 On May 24, 2013, he officially signed a four-year rookie contract with the team.

 On September 15, 2013, Reed recorded his first career touchdown against the Green Bay Packers.
-This touchdown made him the first Redskins rookie to score a touchdown in the first two games of his career since retired tight end Chris Cooley in 2004.
-On October 20, 2013, Reed recorded a career-high nine receptions for a career-high 134 yards and a touchdown against the Chicago Bears, setting a new Redskins franchise record for receiving yards by a rookie tight end, as well as recording his first 100-plus yard game.
-On November 11, 2013, Reed was pulled out of the game early after suffering a concussion in a game against the Philadelphia Eagles.
-After missing four consecutive games due to headaches after the concussion, he was placed on injured reserve on December 19, 2013.
+This touchdown made him the first Redskins rookie to score a touchdown in the first two games of his career since tight end Chris Cooley in 2004.
+On October 20, Reed recorded a career-high nine receptions for a career-high 134 yards and a touchdown against the Chicago Bears, setting a new Redskins franchise record for receiving yards by a rookie tight end, as well as recording his first 100-plus yard game.
+On November 11, Reed was pulled out of the game early after suffering a concussion in a game against the Philadelphia Eagles.
+After missing four consecutive games due to headaches after the concussion, he was placed on injured reserve on December 19.
 Despite playing only nine games, with four starts, in his first season, Reed was named to Pro Football Weekly/Pro Football Writers of America all-rookie team.

 2014 season

 On September 7, 2014, Reed exited the season opener against the Houston Texans with a hamstring injury.
 Reed was sidelined for four more games until Week 6.
-On October 12, 2014, Reed caught eight passes for 92 yards against the Arizona Cardinals.
-On November 16, 2014, Reed suffered another hamstring injury during the game against the Tampa Bay Buccaneers.
-The injury sat Reed out for Week 12 game against the San Francisco 49ers.
-On November 30, 2014, Reed caught nine passes for a 123 yards against the Indianapolis Colts, for his second 100-plus game of his career.
+On October 12, Reed caught eight passes for 92 yards against the Arizona Cardinals.
+On November 16, Reed suffered another hamstring injury during the game against the Tampa Bay Buccaneers.
+The injury sat Reed out for the team's Week 12 game against the San Francisco 49ers.
+On November 30, Reed caught nine passes for a 123 yards against the Indianapolis Colts, for his second 100-plus game of his career.